 Because of this and other reasons, we most often search in Event Registry using concepts.
 A concept is for us anything that has a Wikipedia page.
 This includes all relevant entities (people, locations, organizations) as well as non-entities, such as table, airplane, basketball or Yugioh cards.
-Below is an example, where I’ve specified that I’m interested in events that were about a meeting that included Barack Obama.
+Below is an example, where I’ve specified that I’m interested in events about a meeting that included Barack Obama.
 Specifying two or more concepts will return only results that are about all of them (equivalent to Boolean AND).

 The nice thing about using the concepts is that you can also obtain results that are in other languages.
 Since ER knows how the concept of the meeting is spelled in different languages, it is not limited to only events that explicitly mention the word “meeting”.

 Advanced search options

-In addition to the concepts, you can also click the icon next to Search button and open a drop down menu with additional search options.
+In addition to the concepts, you can also click the icon next to the Search button and open a drop-down menu with additional search options.